jeffreymorganio/ionic-2-map-tabs/README.md

 ## Browser Preview

-After cloning the `ionic-2-map-tabs` repository, run the `ionic serve` command to preview the app in a browser.
+After cloning the `ionic-2-map-tabs` repository, run `npm install` to download the app's Node.js dependencies.

+Next, run the `ionic serve` command to preview the app in a browser.
 Add the `--lab` flag to see iOS and Android side by side in the browser:

 `ionic serve --lab`